Gh05t1nTh3SSH/Write-ups/CTF/H-c0n 2020/Samurai.md

 ![Screenshot](https://github.com/Gh05t1nTh3SSH/Write-ups/blob/master/CTF/H-c0n%202020/Images/Samurai/listextract.png)

 Nice!
 We found a **wav** file.
-After checking the metadata and properties, I've opened the file with an [Spectrogram].
+After checking the metadata and properties, I've opened the file with a [Spectrogram](https://en.wikipedia.org/wiki/Spectrogram).

-There is a GUI tool called [Sonic Visualizer].
+There is a GUI tool called [Sonic Visualizer](https://www.sonicvisualiser.org/).
 With the option (P), we can open the Spectrogram and see the word **SHINOBI**

 ![Screenshot](https://raw.githubusercontent.com/Gh05t1nTh3SSH/Write-ups/master/CTF/H-c0n%202020/Images/Samurai/spectro.png)

-After try to use **SHINOBI** as a password with different stego programs, finally I tried with [stegpy] and it worked:
+After try to use **SHINOBI** as a password with different stego programs, finally I tried with [stegpy](https://github.com/dhsdshdhk/stegpy) and it worked:

 ![Screenshot](https://raw.githubusercontent.com/Gh05t1nTh3SSH/Write-ups/master/CTF/H-c0n%202020/Images/Samurai/stegpy.png)

+The funny thing here is the name of the author of the image **png**, since it is the username of the repository of the tool to extract the secret, but I didn't realize until I found the repository.

 ## Flag

+H-c0n{3899dcbab79f92af727c2190bbd8abc5}

 ![Screenshot](https://raw.githubusercontent.com/Gh05t1nTh3SSH/Write-ups/master/CTF/H-c0n%202020/Images/Samurai/complete.png)